Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Introduction

-Finally, we briefly address the issue of dimensionality that impacts on ABC techniques in multiple parameter settings.
-(See Blum, 2010, Fearnhead and Prangle, 2012, Nott \textit{et al}\emph{.}, 2014 and Biau \textit{et al.}, 2015).
+Finally, we propose a numerical approach to\textbf{\ }circumvent the issue of dimensionality that impacts on ABC techniques in multiple parameter settings.
+(See Blum, 2010, Fearnhead and Prangle, 2012, {and} Nott \textit{et al}\emph{.}, 2014).
 Specifically, we demonstrate numerically the improved accuracy that can be achieved by matching individual parameters via the corresponding scalar score of the integrated auxiliary likelihood, as an alternative to matching on the multi-dimensional score statistic as suggested, for example, in Drovandi \textit{et al.} (2015).

-We illustrate the proposed method in three classes of model for stochastic return volatility.
+We illustrate the proposed method in three classes of stochastic volatility {model} for {financial} asset returns.
 Two of the classes exemplify the case where the transition densities in the state process have a representation that is either challenging to embed within an exact algorithm or is unavailable analytically.
 The third class of model illustrates the case where the conditional density of returns given the latent volatility is unavailable.
-Satisfaction of the sufficient conditions for Bayesian consistency of ABC (up to identification conditions) is demonstrated for one class.
-Examples from all three classes are then explored numerically, in artificial data scenarios, with consistent inference being confirmed.
-This being the first attempt made to formally verify the validity of auxiliary likelihood-based\textbf{\ }ABC techniques in such complex settings, the results augur well for the future use of the method.
+Examples from all three classes are then explored numerically, in artificial data scenarios. {In one particular example, in which the exact marginal posteriors are accessible, the {{accuracy} of {auxiliary score-based} ABC {is explored}, relative to a range of comparators }that includes }{two particle {marginal }Metropolis Hastings (PMMH) {algorithms}.} Additionally, in the supplementary material, we{\textbf{ }numerically verify Bayesian {consistency {of the auxiliary score-based approach }for specific models} in each of the three {stochastic volatility} classes.
+This being the first attempt made {to verify} the {accuracy and asymptotic }validity of auxiliary likelihood-based ABC techniques in such complex settings, the results augur well for the future use of the method. }